sampolgar/anonymous-credentials/readme.md

 # Future plans

+- clean up, have each file is a component that is responsible for itself.
+Current object ownership mostly doesn't make sense
 - compare with PQC constructions
 - make more beautiful reusable shared componenents for the library
 - test with different curves